-An access method can also use the mi\qual\funcid() function if external software controls the data.
+An access method can also use the mi qual funcion if external software controls the data.
 The access method uses this and other accessor functions to extract information from the qualification descriptor into a form that the external software can interpret.
-For a demonstration access method that parses and passes a qualification to external software, choose the DataBlade Corner from the list box on the IBM Informix Developer Zone at http://www.ibm.com/software/data/ developer/informix.